This vegetarian winter root vegetable tagine is packed with onion, carrots, parsnips, sweet potato, and butternut squash.

 Stir in the chickpeas and canned tomatoes and warm through for 5 mins.
 Serve sprinkled with fresh coriander.

-Top tip for making Winter root vegetable tagine
+Top tips for making winter root vegetable tagine